PeterKawa/esp_motion_mmwave/README.md

 - In HA, install the ESPhome add-on;

+- Then
-- Then copy the code from the downloaded file `uart_read_line_sensor_ld2410v3.h` into a new file in the /config/esphome directory, using for example Studio Code server
+- - copy the code from the downloaded file `uart_read_line_sensor_ld2410v3.h` into a new file in the /config/esphome directory, using for example 'Studio Code server'.
+Do the same with the downloaded file `presence-woonkamer_git.yaml`
+- Or
+- - use the 'File editor' and upload those files to /config/esphome

 Extended ESPhome how-to:
 https://esphome.io/guides/getting_started_hassio.html